How much does it cost to travel to Bhutan in 2025?

 It used to be that a vehicle, petrol (fuel) and the services of a driver were part and parcel of the Bhutan daily visa.
 Now, however, hiring a car will be an added expense.
 And if you want a driver, that will be a further expense too.

 While you can drive yourself in Bhutan (provided you have a valid driver's licence), there's a lot of value to hiring the services of a driver if you can.
-Most obviously, you can simply say where you'd like to go and be taken there, instead of trying to read a map or using your GPS (and then bickering over who is to blame when you land up in a cul de sac in a misty forest).
+Most obviously, you can simply say where you'd like to go and be taken there, instead of trying to read a map or using your GPS (and then bickering over who is to blame when you end up in a cul-de-sac in a misty forest).

 Entrance fees

 You can expect to pay an entrance fee to visit museums, monasteries, palaces, memorials and other such sites in Bhutan.
-If you wish to attend a Bhutanese tschechu (festival) – and if you're smart, you wish to indeed! – you'll also need to pay an admittance fee.
+If you wish to attend a Bhutanese tschechu (festival) – and if you're smart, you wish to indeed! – You'll also need to pay an admission fee.

-As of July 2022, most sacred sites now carry an entrance fee of 1,000 BTN (~12.50 USD) per person.
+As of July 2022, most sacred sites now carry an entrance fee of between 1,000 BTN (~12.50 USD).
 These sacred sites include the country's many dzongs (fortress temples) as well as the famous Buddha Dordenma in Thimphu.

 Taktsang (or Tiger's Nest Monastery) – Bhutan's most famous dzong – is an exception to the rule, costing 2,000 BTN (~25 USD) per person.